On correlation functions in the coordinate and the algebraic Bethe ansatz: General form of

-This equation is true $\forall n < L-1$.
-If we want to calculate it for $n\geq L-1$ we have to take into account derivatives of $d$ of order greater or equal to $L$, which can be done independently of the calculation we have already done, because
+This equation is true as long as $n < L-1$.
+If we want to get an expression valid for $n\geq L-1$, we have to take into account derivatives of $d$ of order greater than or equal to $L$, which can be performed independently of the calculation we have already done, because

 where the dots stand for the part that we have already taken into account.
-Therefore the $d$-contribution to $\mathcal{D}{\cal F}^L_M$ will be of the form
+Therefore, the $d$-contribution to $\mathcal{D}{\cal F}^L_M$ will be of the form

 and the derivative of $d$ can be calculated using Leibniz's rule,